AI Agents Can Already Autonomously Perform Experimental High Energy Physics: The Framework

-The orchestrator agent itself never writes analysis code or reads full data files; it delegates all computational work to disposable subagents whose contexts are discarded after each invocation.
+The orchestrator agent itself never writes analysis code or reads full data files; it delegates all computational work to subagents.
 Context is passed between phases exclusively through written artifacts and an append-only experiment log (\texttt{experiment\_log.md}) that records decisions, failures, and their mechanisms.